liobaheimbach/Ethereum-s-Proposer-Builder-Separation-Promises-and-Realities/README.md

 # Ethereum's Proposer-Builder Separation: Promises and Realities

-This repository provides the aggregate data set created for the paper 'Ethereum's Proposer-Builder Separation: Promises and Realities'.
+This repository provides the aggregate data set created for the paper [Ethereum's Proposer-Builder Separation: Promises and Realities](https://arxiv.org/abs/2305.19037).

 The aggregate data set is provided in four files:
 - data.pkl is a pandas dataframe with block level PBS data